-While we wait for updates to the model from CMS, keep reading for answers to the most frequently asked questions we’ve received about the model based on CMS’s CY 2022 OPPS/ASC final rule.
+Keep reading for more detail on the most recent changes as well as answers to the most frequently asked questions we’ve received about the model based on revisions made in CMS’s CY 2022 OPPS/ASC final rule.

 Read through the entire page or jump to the most relevant section below: